colinjianzhang/colinjianzhang.github.io/_pages/research.md

 ## Selected Working Papers([SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=1744628)):

 * Liberalizing Home-Based Business (with S. Agarwal, T. Sing and C. Song), R&R

 * Dirty Air and Clean Investments: The impact of pollution information on ESG investment (with R. Fisman, P. Ghosh and A. Sarkar)

 * Tax Policy Transmission and Household Expenditure (with S. Agarwal and P. Ghosh), R&R

 * Co-Collateral and the Shadow Cost of Margin Constraints (with M. Massa, C. Wang and H. Zhang)

 * Does Death Teach Us Wisdom?
 Evidence from Trading during the COVID-19 Pandemic in India (with P. Ghosh and H. Zhang)

+* Adapting to the New Era of Algorithmic Trading (with P. Ghosh and Y. Li), R&R

 * Financing the Government: Procurement Rules and Bank Lending in an Emerging Market (with S. Agarwal, B. Morais and C. Ruiz)

 * Risk Perception, Social Networks, and Demand for Health Insurance (with S. Gong and C. Lin)